 How do you make Peloton resistance automatic?

 Here you can see the full tutorial from Matt on how to set up the auto resistance on the peloton.

-- Select the class – The auto resistance is only available in on-demand classes that have been in the peloton library for longer than 24 hours and have the target metrics feature on.
+The auto resistance is only available in on-demand classes that have been in the peloton library for longer than 24 hours and have the target metrics feature on.

 You can turn on the auto-follow feature on your screen immediately after you start the class.
-The icon of auto-follow is on the bottom right corner just above your resistance metrics.
+The icon of auto-follow is in the bottom right corner just above your resistance metrics.

 What I love about the peloton auto resistance is allows me to fully immerse myself in the class, without distracting myself.